 If you are reading this, I think we all have one thing in common, no matter where you are in the world, we have all faced the same thing at some point.
 It is a great time to ask yourself “What matters?”

 So, what matters?
 To me, I think what matters is that we focus on the FUN factor.
 I know, we teach P.E. and it should be fun all the time, but what I mean by this is (if you can) don’t stress about curriculum for the time being.
 If you don’t have to, don’t worry about getting through that Soccer or Basketball unit you had planned or pushing through 5 weeks of Football wondering how to accommodate social distance routines.

 Also, don’t sweat the small stuff.
 I’ve learned that it is near impossible in P.E. to keep students 6 feet away from one another.
 When kids come to school, this rule is nearly impossible to implement.
 Do your best, but don’t worry if a student accidentally makes contact.
 I am sure your school is like ours and has disinfectant tubs and is putting all equipment in there after use to be as clean as possible.
 You are doing everything you can.
 Keep telling yourself that.
 We’re in a world where everything is new, and we aren’t going to get it right all the time.

 It is a changing world, and that is OK.
 Caring is half the battle and making it fun and trying to maximise engagement is the other half.
-This isn’t how any of us envisioned 2021 kicking off, but we won’t be forgetting it any time soon.
+This isn’t how any of us envisioned the world going, but we won’t be forgetting it any time soon.
 Why not try something different?
 Why not be unique right now?
 If anything, else, it may give our students something to talk about… and that’s not such a bad thing.
 It’s a time of reflection and optimism.
 Hindsight is 2020. 😊